currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      In Angular, a template expression in curly braces still denotes one-way binding.
+      In Currin, a template expression in curly braces still denotes one-way binding.
       This binds the value of the element to a property of the component.
       The context of the binding is implied and is always the associated component, so it needs no reference variable.